-- the reading talked about moving a service from one language to another
+- the reading talked about moving a service from Go to Rust

 - why?
 Performance problems.

 - This is usually a risky thing to do:

 - you're not building new features

 - integration problems

-- will the K Implication: rewriting is a good idea if you're confident that the benefits of the new language are worthwhile, but be cautious: it can expensive!
+- will the benefits be worth it?

+Implication: rewriting is a good idea if you're confident that the benefits of the new language are worthwhile, but be cautious: it can expensive!